seandstewart/bardly/pending/romances/pericles/11-player.md

 Who can be other in this royal presence?

 **SIMONIDES**
-Here, with a cup that's stored unto the brim,-
+Here, with a cup that's stored unto the brim,--
-As you do love, fill to your mistress' lips,-
+As you do love, fill to your mistress' lips,--
 We drink this health to you. /

 **Third Knight**